tdwg/bdq/tg2/_review/docs/list/bdqdim/index.md

 A value for `bdqffdq:hasdataQualityDimension` in an RDF context MUST be a Term IRI (e.g., `https://rs.tdwg.org/bdqdim/terms/Completeness`) or Term Qualified name (e.g., `bdqdim:Completeness`) from the bdqdim: namespace.
 In a non-RDF context in which resources may be used by software (e.g., a value in a spreadsheet or database table) the Controlled Value String (Local name, e.g., `Completeness`) MAY be used.
 In a purely human context a Label (e.g., `Completeness`) MAY be used.

-Each instance of a Test, regardless of Test Type, SHOULD have exactly one bdqffdq:hasdataQualityDimension property relating it to a term in this bdqdim: vocabulary.
+Each instance of a Test, regardless of Test type, SHOULD have exactly one bdqffdq:hasdataQualityDimension property relating it to a term in this bdqdim: vocabulary.

 ## 3 Term index
 ### 3.1 Index By Term Name